 PIPL: Data controllers are required to appoint Personal Information Protection Officers in specific situations, depending on the volume of personal information they process.
 China’s state cybersecurity and informatization department will provide clarity on the volume threshold.
 Data controllers are also required to disclose the methods of contacting Personal Information Protection Officers and report the names of the officers and contact methods to the departments fulfilling personal information protection duties and responsibilities.

 GDPR: Under the GDPR, organizations are required to appoint a data protection officer where data processing activities are carried out by a public authority (except for courts in their judicial capacity), where the core activities of the organization consist of regular and systematic monitoring on a large scale, or where the core activities of the organization consist of the sensitive personal data or personal data relating to criminal convictions and offenses.
 Organizations must publish the contact details of the DPO and communicate them to the supervisory authority.

-Both regulations: Require a DPO to be appointed.
+PIPL vs. GDPR common ground: Both require a DPO to be appointed.

 Internet platform services obligations

 PIPL: Data controllers that provide internet platform services to a large (undefined) number of users and have complex business models must: